Here are detailed requirements for your layouts

 To create such a file, we recommend using Acrobat Distiller v.4.05.

-Be sure to transfer the composite file.
+Be sure to pass the composite file.

 Note: